 Signing from Morton Juniors in 1941, Campbell’s career was limited to appearances in the Scottish Southern League – a tournament which sprung up as a result of the suspension of the regular leagues due to the World War II – until 1946.

-A crowd of 111,899 witnessed that match, but even that figure was dwarfed by the 265,000 fans who turned up to watch Campbell and his Morton team-mates’ Scottish Cup final and its subsequent replay against Rangers in April 1948.
+A crowd of 111,899 witnessed that match, but even that figure was dwarfed by the 265,000 fans who turned up to watch Campbell and his Morton team-mates in the Scottish Cup final and subsequent replay against Rangers in April 1948.